ElGamerNovato/Python-HackerRank-Solutions/README.md

 # Python-HackerRank-Solutions
 In this repository you will find solutions for HackerRank in Python.
-Feel free to optimize the code! :D
+Feel free to optimize the code! :D, I would appreciate it.